-gorithms $\mathcal{A}{s,b}$ are equivalent from a computational point of view, since they read exactly n integers and thus take n steps; but from a practical point of view, they have different time performance which becomes more and more significant as the array size n grows.
+of memory accesses: from the sequential scan indicated above (setting s = b = 1), to a block-wise access (set a large b) and/or a random-wise access (set a large s).
+Of course, all algorithms $\mathcal{A}{s,b}$ are equivalent from a computational point of view, since they read exactly n integers and thus take n steps; but from a practical point of view, they have different time performance which becomes more and more significant as the array size n grows.
 The reason is that, for a growing n, data will be spread over more and more memory levels, each one with its own capacity, latency, bandwidth and access method.
-So the "equivalence in efficiency" derived by adopting the RAM model, and counting the number-of-steps executed by $\mathcal{A}{s,b}$, is not an accurate estimate of the time complexity of the algorithm.
+So the "equivalence in efficiency" derived by adopting the RAM model, and counting the number-of-steps executed by $\mathcal{A}{s,b}$ , is not an accurate estimate of the real time required by that algorithms to sum A's elements.

-We need a new model that grasps the essence of real situations and is simple enough to not jeopardize algorithm design and analysis.
+We need a different model that grasps the essence of real computers and is simple enough to not jeopardize algorithm design and analysis.
 In a previous example we already argued that the number of I/Os is a good estimator for the time complexity of an algorithm, given the large gap existing between disk- and internal-memory accesses.
-This is indeed what is captured by the so called 2level memory model (aka. disk-model, or external-memory model [2]) which abstracts the computer as composed by only two memory levels: the internal memory of size M, and the (unbounded) disk memory which operates by reading/writing data via blocks of size B (called disk pages).
+This is indeed what is captured by the so called 2-level memory model (aka. disk-model, or external-memory model [11]) which abstracts the computer as composed by only two memory levels: the internal memory of size M, and the (unbounded) disk memory which operates by reading/writing data via blocks of size B (called disk pages).
 Sometimes the model consists of D disks, each of unbounded size, so that each I/O reads or writes a total of $D \times B$ items coming from D pages, each one residing on a different disk.
 For the sake of clarity we remark that the two-level view must not suggest to the reader that this model is restricted to abstracts disk-based computations; in fact, we are actually free to choose any two levels of the memory hierarchy, with their M and B parameters properly set.
-The algorithm performance is evaluated in this model by counting: (a) the number of accesses to disk pages (hereafter I/Os), (b) the internal running time (CPU time), and (c) the number of disk pages occupied by the data structure or used by the algorithm as its working space.
-This suggests correctly that a good external-memory algorithm must exploit both spatial locality and temporal locality.
+The algorithm performance is evaluated in this model by counting: (a) the number of accesses to disk pages (hereafter I/Os), (b) the internal running time (CPU time), and (c) the number of disk pages used by the algorithm as its working space.
+This suggests two golden rules for the design of "good" algorithms operating on large datasets: they must exploit spatial locality and temporal locality.
 The former imposes a data organization onto the disk(s) that makes each accessed disk-page as much useful as possible; the latter imposes to execute as much useful work as possible onto data fetched in internal memory, before they are written back to disk.
-These are the two golden rules underlying the design of "good" algorithms for large datasets